xiaowen2025/workflows/tasks/01-understand/analyse_codebase.md

 2. Core stacks:
     For each framework/library:
     - Describe its role in the project.
-    - If helpful, show an example snippet where it is used and how it supports project functionality.
     - Suggest alternatives and when they might be preferable.